 Neurofibromatosis is generally an inherited disorder of the autosomal dominant kind.
 This means that only one copy of a mutant gene is needed to produce the condition, and patients have a 50:50 chance of their children getting the disorder.

 Neurofibromatosis also can be caused by spontaneous mutation (change) in up to 50% of cases.
 Once the change in genes happens, it can be passed on to the next generation.

-What are some symptoms of neurofibromatosis Type 1 (NF1)?
+What are some signs and symptoms of neurofibromatosis type 1 (NF1)?

 - Café-au-lait spots (also called café-au-lait macules): These are flat patches of light brown or coffee-colored skin.
-Initially, they might be present on an infant and look like freckles, but may get larger and more numerous during a child's first few years of life (up to about 7 years old).
+Initially, you might see them on your infant and think the spots are freckles.
+The spots may get larger and more numerous during your child's first few years of life (up to about 7 years old).
 A child with NF1 is likely to have at least six or more of these spots that are larger than freckles.
-The spots themselves are not painful, and people who do not have neurofibromatosis can have one or two café-au-lait spots that are benign (non-cancerous).
+The spots themselves are not painful.
+Even people who don’t have neurofibromatosis can have one or two café-au-lait spots that are benign (non-cancerous).

 - Lisch nodules: These are small non-cancerous growths located on the iris (the colored part) of the eyes.
-Lisch nodules do not cause problems with vision, but tumors might later develop in the eye.
-These tumors are called optic gliomas; they may or may not affect vision.
+Lisch nodules don’t cause problems with vision, but tumors might later develop in the eye.
+These tumors are called optic gliomas.
+They may or may not affect vision.

 - Neurofibromas: These are non-cancerous tumors that are located mostly under the skin.
 Neurofibromas may also grow on nerves.
-In a special type of neurofibroma (called a plexiform neurofibroma), there is a 5-10% risk of developing a malignant peripheral nerve sheath tumor (MPNST).
+There is a certain type of neurofibroma called a plexiform neurofibroma that comes with a 5% to 10% risk of developing a malignant peripheral nerve sheath tumor (MPNST).